-• When you draw a selection, shape, or use the paintbrush tools, you apply the foreground colour.
+• When you draw a selection, shape, or use the paintbrush tools, you could apply the foreground colour.

-However, the black text in the design could be created after swapping foreground and background colours using the tab's 🤏 button.
-Loading the foreground and background colour with two frequently used colours is a great way to boost productivity.
+However, the black text in the design could be created after swapping foreground and background colours using the tab's button.
+Loading the foreground and background colour with two frequently used colours is a great way to boost productivity when painting and drawing.